Extensor digitorum brevis manus muscle

 Extensor digitorum brevis manus is an extra or accessory muscle on the backside (dorsum) of the hand.
 It was first described by Albinus in 1758.
 The muscles lies in the fourth extensor compartment of the wrist, and is relatively rare.
 It has a prevalence of 4% in the general population according to a meta-analysis.
-This muscle is commonly misdiagnosed as a ganglion cysta, synovial nodule or cyst.
+This muscle is commonly misdiagnosed as a ganglion cyst, synovial nodule or cyst.

 Structure

 The extensor digitorum brevis manus usually originates from the dorsal aspect (backside) of the wrist, either from the joint capsule, the distal end (the most distant end) of the radius, the metacarpal, or from the radiocarpal ligament in the area of the fourth extensor compartment.
 Many variations of the muscle have been described in the literature.
 It could have up to four tendons with a single tendon inserting to the index or the middle finger being the two most common variations.
 At the insertion the tendon of the extensor digitorum brevis manus often joins the extensor indicis proprius, although it also occurs when the extensor indicis proprius is absent.
 It was also reported to coexist with the extensor medii proprius, another anatomical variation in the extensor compartment of the hand.
 The muscle is supplied the posterior interosseous nerve and posterior branch of the anterior interosseous artery.